-__1 Vouvray ( dry ) 2002 .
-Chenin Blanc, like for the other wines .
-This is an assemblage of 8 to 10 plots over a 10 hectare surface .
-Makes a 12-15000 bottles volume .
-Lemon colour .
-On this base cuvée, they maintain the continuity so that customers can keep finding year after year Lemaire-Fournier's traditional Vouvray taste .
+__1 Vouvray ( dry ) 2002.
+Chenin Blanc, like for the other wines.
+This is an assemblage of 8 to 10 plots over a 10 hectare surface.
+Makes a 12-15000 bottles volume.
+Lemon colour.
+On this base cuvée, they maintain the continuity so that customers can keep finding year after year Lemaire-Fournier's traditional Vouvray taste.
 Speaking of the taste, he says that for some plots they got from some one else, he saw a big difference in the wine after just

-3 years without chemical treatments in the vineyard .
-This has an impact on the wine .
-He tells about one of the workers who already worked ( 20 years ) in the Domaine with the previous owners, and who was used to the "old" way of abundantly spraying chemicals in the vineyard : He needed 2 years to adapt to the new philosophy and way to work in the vineyard .
-In fact, the hardest for him was that the vineyard did not look "neat" and "square" with this organic viticulture ...
-The first millesime, when the Lemaire-Fournier estate started, he vinified all the plots in seperate cuvées because he did not know the particularities and style of each of them, yet .
-Now he works on 10-11 cuvées .
-Terroirs that go well together are harvested together, then pressed and go to fermentation together .
-Speaking of the soil, lots of silica, especially in " Les Perruches", with big size stones there .
-The wine we're tasting, he filled the glasses from a fiber resin vat .
-The wine was previously part in tronconic vats , part in casks .
-He did not wait the end of the fermentation process to blend the different parts .
-Fiber vats let the fermentation gas out, just like the casks, they are quite porous .
+For the first vintage, when the Domaine Lemaire-Fournier started, he vinified all the plots in separate cuvées because he did not know the particularities and style of each of them, yet.
+Now he works on 10 to 11 different cuvées.
+The terroirs and parcels that go well together are harvested together, then pressed and go to the fermentation vats together .
+Speaking of the soil, lots of silica, especially in " Les Perruches", with big size stones there.
+For the wine that we're tasting right now, he filled the glasses from a fiber resin vat.
+The wine was previously partly in tronconic vats, partly in casks.
+Nicolas Renard says he did not wait the end of the fermentation process to blend the different parts of this cuvée.
+The fiber vats let the fermentation gas out, just like the casks, they are quite porous also somehow.

 __2 Vouvray . half-dry 2002 .
 There was 20 g sugar left .
 Now , he thinks there is still 14-15 g .
-Nice slightly gaseous feel , wich goes well with the aromas in the mouth .
+Nice slightly gaseous feel , wich goes well with the aromas in the mouth.

 __3 "La Coudraie" Vouvray 2002 .
 A bottle from the reserve, wich he decorks on a cask , in the cellar .
 A plot on a northern slope with a clay-silica soil .
 80 year old vineyard plot .
 In spite of its orientation, it takes the sun as a southern slope .
 14,5° alcohol .
 Serve cold and get something to eat with it .
 Delicate nose .
 He says 4-5 g residual sugar left .
 He says it tastes fine after this 1 1/2 year long laying down .
 Got its clear colour naturally , no filtration here .
 He says this is a powerful wine that dwarfs many dishes .
-He
+He tried it with restaurateurs he knows and it paired beautifully with lobster, also with white meats , with rabbit .
+No carafing for this wine, he says , as it oxidize quite fast .
+Subtle and powerful at the same time, B. says .

-__7 "La Reveillerie" 2003 .
-A combination of two types of terroirs : One with a calcareous type of soil, the other with a silica one .
-No malolactic fermentation here, the nose says .
-180- 200 g resid. sugar .
-Vinified together out of the press .
+__7 "La Reveillerie" 2003.
+A combination of two types of terroirs : One with a calcareous type of soil, the other with a silica one.
+No malolactic fermentation here, the nose says.
+180- 200 g resid. sugar.
+Vinified together out of the press.
 After sediments are taken out of the vats, the wine goes in caks.
-His dog, Peps, is the silent witness of all our wine tasting activity and babble .
-Sometimes laying and drowsy , sometimes up and attentive when comes from the other end of the cellar ...
+His dog, Peps, is the silent witness of all our wine tasting activity and babble.
+Sometimes laying and drowsy, sometimes up and attentive when comes from the other end of the cellar ...

 __8 Vouvray (dry) 2004 .
 From a resin vat .
 Turbid, nice light honey colour .
 Will be racked and bottled .
 This one will be filtered .
 5 g .
 Surprisingly vivid after the previous wine we tasted .
 But happily , we spoke lengthly between the two, and it sort of softened the move...
 Still in fermentation, not easy to, appreciate ( for me, at least ) .
 He says it is better to wait next september to taste and appreciate the 2004 wines .